AkhterRasool/EPAM/Learning/Java Primitive Types.md

 ```java
 11	System.out.println(global_to_class);
 ```
-No, it would not since `global_to_class` is global to it's class and is assigned default value by JVM.
+No, it would not, since `global_to_class` is global to it's class and is assigned default value by JVM.

 Speaking of default values, the table below describes the default values of data types